-These Homemade Pretzel Bites are the perfect snacking appetizer.
-Soft pretzels coated with sea salt for a subtle crunch, these little bite-sized treats will fly off the table, especially if you serve them up with a side of chicken cheese dip or homemade ranch dressing!
+These are the perfect snacking appetizer.
+Soft pretzels coated with sea salt for a subtle crunch, these little bite-sized treats will fly off the table.
+We make a big batch and the kids have something to snack on throughout the week!

 Homemade Soft Pretzel Bites